24 SEO Questions Answered

 Which is better, SEO or AdWords?

-There’s no definite answer for what is best because they fulfil different needs and purposes.
+There’s no definite answer for what is best because they fulfill different needs and purposes.
 AdWords are immediate but paid results that nets high volume traffic in a short term whereas SEO is low cost, not immediate and nets traffic consistently over the long term.
 If you’re looking to push a new product and spend X amount to get Y back, go with AdWords; if you’re looking to grow your authority for a service over the next few years, go with SEO.

 Both SEO and AdWords are powerful tools and where applicable you should be using both.